 The Tarot has been in existence for at least one thousand years, although no one is really sure who is responsible for making that first deck.
 The oldest surviving cards date back to a time when tarot was called Trionfi “triumphs” or trump cards, and were used for playing cards rather than a source of divination.
 The oldest description of Tarot cards is 1392, when three decks were brought to King Charles V1 of France.

 Although tarot cards are popular, there is often a negative connotation.
 Often when people hear the word “tarot” they associate it with fortune tellers predicting futures in a circus tent.
 Movies and media have led people to believe that tarot cards are scary, intimidating and used as a form of black magic.
 Anything in life can be used either by darkness or by light, and tarot cards are much more than a fortune-telling device.
 An ethical tarot reader will use the cards in a constructive, inspiring and spiritual manner and there will be no fear involved in the reading.
-Tarot cards do not tell the future, because the future is not always carved in stone.
+Tarot cards do not always tell the future, because the future is not always carved in stone.
 Rather they point out future possibilities.
 With our God-given gift of free will we have the power to shape our future, by choosing from different paths of action.
-Tarot is a tool for inner wisdom and spiritual guidance, that may help a person understand what he or she needs to know about a particular situation, based on the person’s current path at the time of the reading.
+Tarot is a tool for inner wisdom and spiritual guidance, that may help a person understand what he or she needs to know about a particular situation, based on the person’s life circumstances at the time of the reading.

 There are 78 cards in a deck that are divided into five different sections:

 1. Major Arcana of 22 cards represents the life lessons, karmic influences and the major archetypal themes influencing your life.
 They represent human consciousness and life lessons.
 When a tarot reading is made up of mostly Major Arcana cards you are experiencing life-changing events, resulting in long-term effects.